 Being accepting of ourselves is the first stage of discovering what we need to change in order to feel happy and to attract better experiences into our lives.
 Funnily enough, I’ve found the discovery work takes a lot more time than the healing itself – and that’s no reflection of the level of pain that sometimes unfolds!
 The healing is generally a lot easier than we think it will be when we know how to do it.

-I am creating a 12 month online programme of self-discovery.
-It’s designed to improve all aspects of life and covers everything we need to feel truly fulfilled and prosper.
+Since originally publishing this article, I have created a 12 week online membership programme of self-discovery.
+It’s called the Happiest You Programme, is designed to improve all aspects of life, and covers everything we need to feel truly fulfilled and prosper.
 That includes relationships that feel great, work we love that suits both our personality and lifestyle requirements and the best relationship with money we’ve ever experienced.
 Most importantly, a deep contentment with who we are and where we are in life.
-In the programme we’ll uncover what success means to you, personally and exactly how you can achieve it.
+In the programme we uncover what success means to you, personally and exactly how you can achieve it.

 There are modules on healing past hurts and resolving the emotional issues that present like I’ve written about here.
 Healing is necessary in order to have an incredible life.
 We can’t get away from that.
 How many of us are holding onto feelings of guilt, sadness, fear or anger deep down from what we’ve been through already?
-It’s a perfectly natural thing to do, but vibrationally it affects our future and it doesn’t have to be like that.
+It’s a perfectly natural thing to do, but vibrationally it affects our future and prevents us from attracting the abundance that is our birthright.

 I’ll show you how to master your mind, stop negative mental chatter and unblock old beliefs that may be stopping you from getting exactly where you want to in life.
-We even cover topics such as addiction, co-dependency, depression, eating disorders and narcissism.
+We even cover topics such as depression, eating disorders and personality adaptations like narcissism.